The Competitive Enablement Platform

-This article is a part of our Competitive Battlecard 101 series – this week we’re featuring the Approach-to-Market battlecard.
-If you haven’t yet, subscribe to our newsletter and we’ll send you sales battlecard templates directly to your inbox as they’re published.
-To view all of our battlecard templates to date, you can find a running log of the series here.
+This article is a part of our Competitive Battlecard 101 series.
+This week we’re featuring the Approach-to-Market battlecard.
+To view all of our battlecard you can find a running log of the series here.

 The Approach-to-Market card explores your competitors’ go-to-market strategy.
 It looks at the verticals and departments they serve and how they sell.
 Understand how the sales reps you face-off against are selling, and you’ll make better decisions about your own sales strategy.

-For example, if one of their strategies is to constantly cut prices, that’s good to know and might affect who you target and how you price competitively.
+For example, if your competitor is quick to lower its prices, that strategy might affect which prospects to target and how you price competitively.

-This card doesn’t need to include all aspects of your competitor’s go-to-market strategy.
-Certain topics — such as product positioning — might be worthy of its own card (don’t worry, we’ll cover this in a future post).
+This card shouldn’t include all aspects of your competitor’s go-to-market strategy.
+That’s because certain topics — such as product positioning — might be worthy of its own card (don’t worry, we’ll cover this in a future post).
 Keep it succinct to give your sales reps a quick understanding of how this competitor approaches customers and who they target.